jonathan-vella/secure-networking-hackathon/challenges/Challenge-05.md

 ## Background

-CMC is ready to go global.
-In this challenge, you will expand the network architecture to multiple Azure regions and establish global connectivity between VNets in the Azure regions.
-Your network design must continue to evolve to meet the growing needs as the company expands.

-The objective of this challenge is to ensure you understand how to integrate multiple regions into your design as it begins to scale.
+CMC is set to expand globally.
+Your task is to design a network that supports CMC's worldwide growth.
+This network must adapt to the company's evolving needs, utilizing multiple Azure regions and establishing global connectivity between VNets.
+The goal of this challenge is to ensure you can integrate multiple regions into your scalable design.

 ## Challenge

-CMC is ready to deploy YADA in Germany, where their second largest customer base is.
-You are tasked with scaling the network to reach the new region and ensure user traffic can route to the application incorporating geo-location and performance.
+CMC is getting ready to deploy a modernized version of YADA in Germany, where their second largest customer base is.
+You are tasked with scaling the network to reach the new region and ensure that in the very near future user traffic can be routed to the application based on the geo-location of the user to enhance application delivery performance.

 ## Requirements